How else could you analyze 36,000 naked mole rat chirps to find out what they’re talking about?

 These are some of the algorithms that fall under reinforcement learning.

 Q-learning is a reinforcement learning algorithm that does not require a model of the intelligent agent’s environment.
-Q-learning algorithms calculate the value of actions based on rewards resulting from those actions to improve outcomes and behaviors.
+Q-learning algorithms iteratively calculate the value of actions based on rewards resulting from those actions, which improves outcomes and behaviors over time.

 Deep Reinforcement Learning